MicrosoftDocs/Viva/Viva/engage/leadership-identification.md

 ## Identify leaders

-Engage admins, corporate communicators, Yammer verified admins, and Yammer network admins can identify leaders in Viva Engage.
+Engage admins, corporate communicators, Viva Engage verified admins, and Viva Engage network admins can identify leaders in Viva Engage.
 Leaders can be identified individually or by importing groups of leaders.

 1. In the Viva Engage Teams application, select the ellipses button from the top navigation menu to expose the admin option.
 Select **Admin** to go to the Viva Engage admin center.